SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.04.md

 This approach would require us to obtain a pre-aligned speech representation with the text modality.
 Perhaps we can consider further exploration and experimentation in the speech tokenizer component, such as directly mapping the semantic discrete units of speech onto the text token space to achieve enforced alignment.

-### 4.4.2·Different Temporal Alignment Methods in Spoken Dialogue Models
+### 4.4.2·Different Temporal Alignment Methods in Spoken Dialogue Models: 不同时序对齐方法

 In speech and text modalities, there is often a significant mismatch in sequence lengths.
 Even when some speech tokenizers ([WavTokenizer [90]](../../Models/Speech_Neural_Codec/2024.08.29_WavTokenizer.md); [Single-Codec [119]](../../Models/Speech_Neural_Codec/2024.06.11_Single-Codec.md)) employ extreme sequence compression methods, a length gap remains between the two.